swiftlang/swift/docs/proposals/Constructors.rst

 to an error (in which case it will return nil) or because the object is being substituted for another object.

+In both cases, we are left with a partially-constructed object that then needs to be destroyed, even though its instance variables may not yet havee been initialized.
+This is also a problem for Objective-C, which makes returning anything other than the original ''self'' brittle.

 In Swift, we will have a separate error-handling mechanism to report failures.
 A Swift constructor will not be allowed to return a value;
 rather, it should raise an error if an error occurs, and that error